Pricing

 Upgrade boundary

 Choose a Claude app plan when humans need a better daily assistant.
 Choose API billing when software needs programmable model calls.
-Choose Fable 5 only for the slice of API or agent work where quality, context, or output length can justify higher spend.
+Test Sonnet 5 first for agentic or coding work where price matters, and choose Fable 5 only for the slice of API or agent work where quality, context, or output length can justify higher spend.

 Do not compare Claude pricing by headline numbers alone.
 Compare the buying route, the owner of the budget, the model used, and the review cost around the output.
 That is the difference between a clean Claude rollout and a bill that feels surprising two weeks later.